buildix/timex/README.md

     /*
     |--------------------------------------------------------------------------
-    | TIMEX Resources & Pages
+    | TiMEX Resources & Pages
     |--------------------------------------------------------------------------
     |
-    | By default TIMEX out of box will work, just make sure you make migration.
+    | By default TiMEX out of box will work, just make sure you make migration.
     | But you can also make your own Model and Filament resource and update config accordingly
     |
     */